Updated on December 13th, 2021

 - Get involved in extracurricular activities

-- Enroll in the appropriate college-prep or tech-prep classes and that you’re taking
+- Enroll in the appropriate college-prep or tech-prep classes that you’re taking

 - Study hard and get good grades